-During my latest trip to Mexico, after having considered visiting Xcaret on three trips prior, we finally pulled the trigger and decided to visit Xcaret.
+During my latest trip to Mexico, after having considered visiting Xcaret on three trips prior and skipping it for one reason or another, we finally pulled the trigger and decided to visit Xcaret.
 The takeaway?
 This park is absolutely amazing!

 We did so much during our time there and learned so much about Mexican/Mayan culture along the way.
 All in all, it was an unforgettable experience that we’d recommend to anyone visiting Cancun/Playa Del Carmen.